-After suffering a heart attack on Friday, December 23rd, iconic actress Carrie Fisher died this morning.
+On December 27, 2016, a few days after suffering a heart attack, iconic actress Carrie Fisher died.
 The actress, best known for her role as Princess Leia in Star Wars, was only 60 years old.
 She is survived by her mother, Debbie Reynolds, and her 24-year-old daughter, actress Billie Lourd.
-The family’s spokesperson confirmed Fisher’s death by issuing a statement to PEOPLE on behalf of Lourd:

 The actress was far more than Princess Leia — Fisher was also an amazing feminist who was never afraid to call out the relentless double standards she faced in Hollywood, and responded like a badass when Twitter trolls (and even reporters) criticized her appearance in the 2015 movie The Force Awakens.